- The ability to work well under pressure

 - Applied Management in Action.

-In addition, work experience runs throughout the second semester.
+In addition, work experience runs through part of the second semester.

 This structure allows you to take your learning from the classroom and to apply it in a work-based context within Otago Polytechnic's commercial operations and within industry placements.
 You will compare/contrast your class learning to your workplace learning, implement the skills you have learned, and reflect on their progress.
 This will help cement your newly acquired skills into lifelong learning patterns that will help you to succeed in the workplace.